 Other side effects are also possible.
 Some of these are more common with certain chemo drugs.
 Your cancer care team will tell you about the possible side effects of the specific drugs you are getting.

-See the section called “Additional resources for cervical cancer” for a list of some documents about chemo and dealing with common side effects.
+The section called “Additional resources for cervical cancer” also has a list of some documents about dealing with common side effects.